 ^{1.} It is to be noted that the status and specific form of Balochi ergative constructions differs quite markedly depending on its dialect variation.
 Thus this study considering the status of ergativity in Balochi in general focuses specifically on Southern Balochi (SBal.) dialect that shows a quite consistent use of ergative structures.
-For the study of Southern Balochi dialect, specifically Karachi Balochi, material from the following sources are used in this study: Farrell 1990 & 1989 for the (predominantly Southern Balochi) dialect of Karachi, together with Korn 2003a,b; (For a general view of Balochi dialect groups, including Western Bal. dialect of Afghanistan, Eastern Bal and Saraawaanii dialect of Iran).
+For the study of Southern Balochi dialect, specifically Karachi Balochi, material from the following sources are used in this study: Farrell 1990 & 1989 for the (predominantly Southern Balochi) dialect of Karachi, together with Korn 2003a,b; and the references therein for other major dialect groups, including Western Bal. dialect of Afghanistan, Eastern Bal and Saraawaanii dialect of Iran).